pclubiitk/Lord-of-Chains-25/Assignment 2/Aman-240101-2/README.md

-# SupplyChainTracker
+# SupplyChain

 ## Overview

-`SupplyChainTracker` is a Solidity smart contract designed to log the journey of a product through a four-stage supply chain:
+`SupplyChain` is a Solidity smart contract designed to log the journey of a product through a four-stage supply chain:

 1. Seller (deployer)
 2. Warehouse